marcus-k/Random-NWNs/README.md

 `pip install -e .`

-The package can then be used by importing it as:
+The package can then be imported like normal with either:

-`from randomnwn import *`
+`from randomnwn import *` or `import randomnwn as rnwn`

 # Usage